M1ck4/MichaelAngel.io/docs/FAQ.md

 -    Sufficient CPU/GPU power for handling image processing and AI training.
 -    Libraries such as Pillow, OpenCV, SQLAlchemy, and Requests.
 -    Consider using a virtual environment to manage dependencies.
--    Each tools requirements.txt file
+-    Each tools requirements.txt which can be found within the root directory of that tool

 ### What is MichaelAngel.io?